elasticpath/facebook-chat/login/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.<br>
 The build is minified and the filenames include the hashes.<br>
 6. The built files may be hosted on any webserver of your choosing.
-6. To see the running Reference Facebook Chatbot Login Page, navigate to `http://localhost:9000/auth/` .
+7. To see the running Reference Chatbot Login Page, navigate to `http://localhost:9000/auth/` .

+The application contains a `Docker` folder that contains itself a Dockerfile, a Shell script and an Nginx configuration file.
+The Dockerfile is using a NodeJS image and an Nginx image.
+It uses the Production environment (see above).
+It contains 2 arguments (`SCOPE` and `CORTEX_URL`) that you can populate using the `--build-arg` argument when creating the Docker image
+The Shell script is populating the configuration file according to the arguments that are passed to the Docker image.
+The Nginx configuration just exposes the built files that are created by the Dockerfile when running `npm run build`.

 ## Terms And Conditions